Justinkxc/One-Piece-Manga-Download/README.md

 # Download One Piece Manga Chapters!
 (WIP)

-To download all your favourite one piece chapters to have them on hand for your own perusal
+To download all your favourite one piece chapters!

 Simply input the manga chapter of choice and have it downloaded into your local drive